lonelynerd/gonta-bot/README.md

 ### Installation

-  - Download the "Files" folder
+  - Download the "gonta-js" folder
   - Edit the different parameters to your liking
   - Launch the bot : ```node bot.js```